Bypass Road (film): Plot

-Vikram Kapoor (Neil Nitin Mukesh), a renowned fashion designer, goes through a serious accident one night and one of his top models Sarah Brigenza (Shama Sikander) is also found dead on that night in what looks like a suicide.
-Vikram survives but is paralyzed and has to use a wheelchair in the rest of his life.
-During Vikram's absence, Radhika Nair (Adah Sharma), his girlfriend, takes over his fashion studio.
-Vikram returns home, where his father Pratap Kapoor (Rajit Kapur) and stepmother Romila Kapoor (Gul Panag) live and he left for years.
-Radhika also frequently visits his house to take care of Vikram.
+Vikram Kapoor, a renowned fashion designer, has an accident one night and one of his top models Sarah Brigenza is found dead the same night in what looks like a suicide.
+Vikram is paralyzed from the accident and has to use a wheelchair for the rest of his life.
+He returns home after years, to where his father Pratap Kapoor and stepmother Romila live.

-Police suspects Sarah did not die of suicide, but of murder, and they take Vikram as a prime suspect, because the bullet that killed her is from Vikram's gun it belongs to Vikram's father Pratap.
-All though Pratap had already reported its loss.
-It was a different gun at the scene.
-Vikram is now meeting some accidents in his house that nearly killed him.
-The accidents however were arranged by his stepmother Romila, who wants herself and her blood daughter Nandini to succeed Pratap's assets.

-A flashback shows Sarah and Vikram had a one-night stand, after which Sarah, though engaged to Jimmy (Taher Shabbir) already, wanted to be Vikram's girlfriend.
-After being refused, upset Sarah shot herself in an underground garage.
-Vikram was shocked and realized no witness would prove his innocence if Sarah was found dead there.
-So he loaded her "body" in the car and drove her to her house, where her dead body was later found.
+Police suspect Sarah was murdered and Vikram becomes a suspect.
+The accidents were apparently arranged by Romila, who wants to acquire Pratap's assets with her real daughter Nandini.
+A flashback shows that Sarah and Vikram had a one-night stand, after which Sarah, though engaged to Jimmy, wanted to be Vikram's girlfriend.
+After being refused, she shot herself.
+Vikram realized no witness would prove his innocence if Sarah was found dead there so he drove her body to her house, where it was later found.